Rockingham Speedway

-Rockingham Speedway and Entertainment Complex (formerly known as North Carolina Speedway from 1998 to 2007 and North Carolina Motor Speedway from 1965 to 1996) is a 0.94 mi D-shaped oval track in Rockingham, North Carolina, United States.
-The track has held a variety of events since its opening in 1965, including the NASCAR Cup Series from 1965 to 2004, and currently the NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series.
+Rockingham Speedway and Entertainment Complex (formerly known as North Carolina Speedway from 1998 to 2007 and North Carolina Motor Speedway from 1965 to 1997) is a 0.94 mi D-shaped oval track in Rockingham, North Carolina, United States.
+The track has held a variety of events since its opening in 1965, including NASCAR.
 It has a 32,000-seat capacity as of 2012.
-Rockingham Speedway is owned by Rockingham Properties, LLC and led by Rockingham Properties majority owner Dan Lovenheim.
+Rockingham Speedway is owned by the International Hot Rod Association (IHRA).

 Rockingham Speedway opened in 1965 under the control of attorney Elsie Webb.
-Initially opening as a flat 1 mi oval, in 1969, the track's dimensions were changed to make the bankings steeper.
+Initially opening as a flat 1 mi oval, in 1969, the track's dimensions were changed to make the bankings steeper and the track slightly longer.
 After Webb's death in 1972, NASCAR team owner L. G. DeWitt took over control of the facility.
 Renovations on the speedway remained slow for decades.
 Despite a push to make renovations and seating additions after Roger Penske bought the facility in 1997, due to a lack of amenities, poor attendance, and NASCAR's expansion towards bigger markets, NASCAR left the facility in 2004 in the wake of the Ferko lawsuit.
 With the exception of a brief period of racing under the ownership of Andy Hillenburg, the facility was left desolate for most of the 2010s.
 In 2018, a group of investors led by Dan Lovenheim bought and renovated the facility into a multi-use complex, with NASCAR returning in 2025 under Lovenheim's leadership.

 Description

 Configuration

-Rockingham Speedway in its current form is measured at 0.94 mi, with 22° of banking in the track's first two turns, 25° of banking in the track's last two turns, and 8° of banking on the track's straights.
+Rockingham Speedway in its current form is measured at 0.940 mi, with 22° of banking in the track's first two turns, 25° of banking in the track's last two turns, and 8° of banking on the track's straights.
 A 1.5 mi road course layout consisting of an infield road course combined with parts of the oval was added to the facility in 1977.